stefanache/using-tesseract-ocr-python/readMe.md

 In 2006, Tesseract was considered one of the most accurate open-source OCR engines then available"

+OCR-Tesseract is one algoritm and one engine(standalone system).

+Pytesseract is one python biding with OCR-Tesseract wich permit to use this algorithm inner python code.

 We can apply OCR-tesseract to the raw, unprocessed/brute image but exist some limitations.

    Limitations